 - 1 Write, edit and save documents using a word processing program - 2 Use spreadsheet programs to produce graphs and charts. - 3 Create power point presentations. - 4 Write computer programs in basic, c++, or matlab

 C - Information Literacy

-Information literacy involves the ability to effectively identify, locate, evaluate, and responsibly use and share information.
+This competency involves the ability to effectively evaluate, and responsibly use and share information.
 Students will be able to: